nvnam2110/time_record/README.md

    - Pagination is implemented to handle large datasets efficiently.
    - The backend is expected to return paginated results when requested.

-5. **Security**:
-   - Input validation and sanitization are performed on the server side to prevent SQL injection and other vulnerabilities.
-   - The page uses HTTPS for secure communication.

-6. **Styling and Responsiveness**:
-   - The page uses Bootstrap 5 for styling and ensures responsiveness across different devices.
-   - The design prioritizes simplicity and usability.

 ## Security notes:

 1. **UserDetailsService**: A custom `UserDetailsService` is configured to load user details (e.g., username, password, roles) from the database or another source.